-Go no Sen is a concept of Japanese martial arts in which a combatant takes the initiative in an encounter after the opponent has already started an attack.
-In other words, once the opponent starts to attack, the defending combatant performs this technique.
-The Go no sen technique can take various forms since it depends on the use of the energy and momentum of the attacker.
+Go-no-sen is a concept of Japanese martial arts in which a combatant takes the initiative in an encounter after the opponent has already started an attack.
+In other words, once the opponent starts to attack, the defending combatant performs a technique.
+The Go-no-sen technique chosen can take various forms since it depends on the use of the energy and momentum of the attacker.

-One of the methods to grab energy (ki) is to wait for the opponent's move, and once it has been made, the defender takes the strength used by the attacker, not opposing it, but rather making it go to one side or turning it back on the attacker.
+One of the methods to grab energy (ki) is to wait for the opponent's move, and once it has been made, the defender leverages the energy used by the attacker, not opposing it, but rather making it go to one side or turning it back on the attacker.
 For this, it is necessary to capture the move at the right moment.
 There must be harmony between the combatants in order to capture the energy of the other.
-If the opponent is simply blocked or opposed, there will be only shock and loss of strength for both, but, if there is blending, the loss will be limited to the one who attacks.
+If the opponent is simply blocked or opposed, there will be only shock and loss of strength for both, but, if there is blending, the loss will be limited to the attacker.

 Sen means "before".
 It is also a shortened form of sen-te (literally "beforehand") and typically refers to "an attack" in budo terms.
 Go means "after".